 In a relational database, tables have dependencies on other tables in the database.

-Consider a scenario where you want to remove a table but, before you do that, you want to find out all of the table dependencies.
-Or in simple terms, you want to find the queries that access the table that you want to delete.
-In these cases, you can use the sp_depends stored procedure.
+Let’s consider a scenario where you want to remove a table.
+Before you do that, you want to find out all of the table dependencies.
+In simple terms, you want to find the queries that access the table you want to delete.
+In this case, you can use the sp_depends stored procedure.

 CREATE DATABASE deptest; USE deptest CREATE TABLE student ( Id int identity primary key, Name VARCHAR(50) NOT NULL, Gender VARCHAR(50) NOT NULL, Age int ) INSERT INTO student VALUES ('James', 'Male', 20), ('Helene', 'Female', 20), ('Sofia', 'Female', 20), ('Ed', 'Male', 20), ('Ron', 'Female', 20)

-Now we have a test database containing a table and some test data.
-Now let’s create two stored procedures that access the student table.
+As you can see, this test database contains a table with test data.
+Now, we are going to create two stored procedures that access the student table.

-The first stored procedure uses static SQL to retrieve all the records from the student table:
+The first stored procedure uses static SQL to retrieve all the records from the student table.
+When you execute the script, it will create a stored procedure called spStatProc inside the deptest database.

 USE deptest GO CREATE PROC spStatProc AS BEGIN SELECT * FROM student END